fluix/ffbt/README.md

 ## What I need to do to build my project?
 - `npm i ffbt`
+- Create an entrypoint for your app.
+Call it `app.ts`.
-- First of all, you need to create a `config.js` file near the `package.json`.
+- Create a `config.js` file near the `package.json`.
 - Call the command.
-For example `ffbt dev --workdir=./src/app`
+For example `ffbt dev src/app`.
+Where `src/app` is a relative path to a directory with `app.ts` file.

-It works perfectly in a pair with npm scripts, so I strongly recommend to call the CLI via `NPM` scripts, not via `npx` or global install

 ### Config.js example
 ```javascript